fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 }
 ```

 Table 5.6 shows an example of how the negative of our example value 240 can be constructed.
 For unsigned types, `-A` can be computed as `~A + 1`.
-Two’s complement representation performs exactly the same bit operation for signed types as for unsigned types.
+Two's complement representation performs exactly the same bit operation for signed types as for unsigned types.
 It only *interprets* representations that have the high-order bit as being negative.

 Op | Value | b15 … b0
 ---|-------|---------